kirbytlam/kirbylam.github.io/_pages/research.md

 ---
 permalink: /research/
-title: "Research"
+title: "Research Interests"
-excerpt: "This is a page not in th emain menu"
+excerpt: "My Research Interests"
 author_profile: true
 redirect_from:
   - "/research/"
-  - "/research.html/"
+# - "/research.html/"
 ---

 This is a page not in the menu.
 You can use markdown in this page.